leptos-rs/leptos/README.md

 Sycamore and Leptos are both heavily influenced by SolidJS.
 At this point, Leptos has a larger community and ecosystem and is more actively developed.
 Other differences:

-- **Templating DSLs:** Sycamore uses a custom templating language for its views, while Leptos uses an HTML-like template.
+- **Templating DSLs:** Sycamore uses a custom templating language for its views, while Leptos uses a JSX-like template format.
 - **`'static` signals:** One of Leptos’s main innovations was the creation of `Copy + 'static` signals, which have excellent ergonomics.
 Sycamore is in the process of adopting the same pattern, but this is not yet released.
 - **Perseus vs. server functions:** The Perseus metaframework provides an opinionated way to build Sycamore apps that include server functionality.
 Leptos instead provides primitives like server functions in the core of the framework.